OxideMod/Oxide.Docs/docs/guides/developers/data-storage.md

 }
 ```

-ex: The previous test plugin would initialise a file ./oxide/lang/en/test.json that can be edited by server owners.
+Ex: The previous test code would initialize a file ./oxide/lang/en/test.json that can be customized by server owners.
 ```json
 {
   "MSG1": "English string 1",